carplAI/Fuzzy-Pacs/README.md

 Fuzzy Matching of PACS Data with HIS/RIS Data

+This project is a continuation of a paper presented by us at the European Congress of Radiology, 2019.
+The video is available at: https://ecronline.myesr.org/ecr2019/index.php?p=recording&t=recorded&lecture=fuzzy-pacs-linking-large-unorganised-image-and-report-databases-for-development-and-validation-of-deep-learning-algorithms

+It is a well known problem that in many parts of the world, integration between PACS and RIS/HIS systems is sub-optimal - i.e. there is no unique linker between images and reports, making it very time consuming and labour intensive to pull either images or reports of a large group of patients.
+FuzzyPACS, a simple combination of multiple dicom tools and Fuzzy String Matching, enables a user to link images and reports using an approximate match between the name of the patient as entered in PACS (Mr. John Smith) and Report (John Smith).

 This project contains 2 scripts named script.py and match.py & Pynetdicom3 Module zip file

 Prerequisites: